mkinteh2012-glitch/Platformer_makeyourownconsole/Controller/Journal.md

 1/17/25
 PCB
-So right now I just did  PCB  I kinda have not a lot of time so right now I'm basiclly done all i need to do is make a BOM and because I want an exposed PCB because I think the green would look nice i decided to do PCB first because i might not got schematic time to finish this up so imma back track to do schematic
+So right now I just did  PCB took a while had to redo routing A LOT, like 8 or 9 times because i kinda forgot about vias  I kinda have not a lot of time so right now I'm basiclly done all i need to do is make a BOM and because I want an exposed PCB because I think the green would look nice i decided to do PCB first because i might not got schematic time to finish this up so imma back track to do schematic
 <img width="824" height="517" alt="image" src="https://github.com/user-attachments/assets/555d63b1-2135-45fd-977b-fa45c5a2a1e8" />
 Time: 5h

 1/17/25
 Schematic
 So i found time and did schematic was kinda hard because it was a matter of translating because there is no auto feature for this one so next thing is the firmware
-time: 2.5 h
+time: 3 h

 1/17/25
 Firmware